 I had a one-man tent, a rucksack and my camera.
 And lots and lots of dried pasta.

-Here are a few top tips I learnt from first-hand experience of the challenges I faced, mistakes I made and advice from fellow travellers.
+Here are a few top tips I learnt first-hand - from the challenges I faced, mistakes I made and advice from fellow travellers.
 I hope I will give you the confidence to go out and try wild camping for yourself.

 1. Midge nets